looker/custom_visualizations_v2/docs/api_reference.md

 - `LookerCharts.Utils.filterableValueForCell(cell)`

 	This function accepts a cell and returns a Looker advanced filter syntax string that would match the value of this cell.

+- `LookerCharts.Utils.crossfilter({row, pivot, event})`

+	This function accepts a row, pivot, or event and is used to toggle crossfilters in a visualization.

+- `LookerCharts.Utils.isCrossfilterSelected(row, pivot?)`

+	This function accepts a row or pivot and is used to check if that row or pivot is currently selected in a custom visualization.

 - `LookerCharts.Utils.openDrillMenu(options)`